1. The FSC’s concept for promoting cross-strait financial businesses

 3. Financial services firms’ cross-strait presence

-A total of 14 banks (First Commercial Bank, Cathay United Bank, Chang Hwa Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, E.SUN Commercial Bank, CTBC Bank, Taiwan Business Bank, Bank SinoPac, Taipei Fubon Bank and Shanghai Commercial & Savings Bank) have received the FSC’s approval to set up branches or subsidiaries in Mainland China.
-In addition, 3 Mainland Chinese banks, the Bank of China, the Bank of Communications and China Construction Bank, have established branches in Taipei.
+A total of 16 banks (First Commercial Bank, Cathay United Bank, Chang Hwa Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, E.SUN Commercial Bank, CTBC Bank, Taiwan Business Bank, Bank SinoPac, Taipei Fubon Bank, Shanghai Commercial & Savings Bank, O-Bank, and Taishin International Bank) have received the FSC’s approval to set up branches or subsidiaries in Mainland China.
+In addition, 3 Mainland Chinese banks (the Bank of China, the Bank of Communications, and China Construction Bank) have established branches in Taipei.

-At the end of February 2019, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China are allowed to conduct comprehensive RMB business.
+At the end of May 2020, all the banks (First Commercial Bank, Land Bank of Taiwan, Taiwan Cooperative Bank, Hua Nan Commercial Bank, Mega International Commercial Bank, Bank of Taiwan, CTBC Bank, and Taiwan Business Bank) with branches in Mainland China and Taipei Fubon Bank’s subsidiary in Mainland China are conducting comprehensive RMB business.

 Securities Investment Trust Enterprises (SITEs):

-As of the end of February 2019, 20 domestic securities investment trust enterprises and 1 domestic securities company have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
-Furthermore, 19 domestic securities investment trust enterprises and 1 domestic securities company have been approved by the Mainland foreign exchange regulatory authority to invest up to a maximum of US$5.60 billion and US$80 million respectively.
+As of the end of May 2020, 20 domestic securities investment trust enterprises and 1 domestic securities company have received recognition as Qualified Foreign Institutional Investors (QFIIs) from the Mainland securities regulatory authority.
+Furthermore, the 20 domestic securities investment trust enterprises and 1 domestic securities company have been approved to invest up to a maximum of US$5.7 billion and US$80 million, respectively.